Rich Hill: Nicknames

-During the inaugural MLB Players Weekend in 2017, Rich Hill wore the name "BRICE" on his jersey to honor his son.
+During the inaugural MLB Players Weekend in 2017, Rich Hill wore the name "Brice" on his jersey to honor his son.
 Hill wore the name "D. Mountain" on his jersey during the 2018 MLB Players Weekend.
-The name originated when Hill played for the Boston Red Sox in 2015.
-Teammate Brock Holt thought it would be funny to call him "Dick" for "Richard" and "Mountain" for "Hill", creating the moniker "Dick Mountain."
+The nickname originated when Hill played for the Boston Red Sox in 2015.
+Teammate Brock Holt thought it would be funny to call him "Dick" for "Richard" and "Mountain" for "Hill," creating the moniker "Dick Mountain."